Safe third country

 • sources, indicated only by title and link, without proceeding to any concrete reference and legal analysis of the parts they base their conclusions.

-As the same template decision has been used since 2016, the finding of the United Nations Special Rapporteur on the human rights of migrants in 2017 (that “admissibility decisions issued are consistently short, qualify Türkiye as a safe third country and reject the application as inadmissible: this makes them practically unreviewable”)[51] remains valid.
-Respectively, as far as GCR is aware, second instance decisions issued by the Independent Appeals Committees for Syrian applicants systematically uphold the first instance inadmissibility decisions.
+Considering that the same template decision has been used since 2016, the finding of the United Nations Special Rapporteur on the human rights of migrants in 2017, according to whom “admissibility decisions issued are consistently short, qualify Türkiye as a safe third country and reject the application as inadmissible: this makes them practically unreviewable”,[55] remains valid.
+As far as GCR is aware, second instance decisions issued by the Independent Appeals Committees for Syrian applicants in many cases uphold the first instance inadmissibility decisions depending on the specific Committee handling the case.[56]

-Greece, throughout 2022 maintained the use of the fast-track border procedure under the derogation provisions of Article 95(3) of the Asylum Code.[52]
+Throughout 2023, Greece maintained the use of the fast-track border procedure under the derogation provisions of Article 95(3) of the Asylum Code only in islands.[57]

-In contravention of the boundaries of the border procedure, however, the Asylum Service continued to systematically use the border procedure in the CCAC of Lesvos, Chios, Samos, Leros and Kos in 2022 without there being circumstances of “mass arrivals” or regulations to tthat end after the effects of JMD 15596/2020 ceased at the end of 2021.
-The Asylum Service took 2,286 first instance decisions in the border procedure in 2022.
+In 2023, in contravention with the scope of application of the border procedure, the Asylum Service continued to systematically apply the border procedure in the CCAC of Lesvos, Chios, Samos, Leros and Kos without there being circumstances of “mass arrivals” or regulations to that end after the effects of JMD 15596/2020 ceased at the end of 2021.
+The Asylum Service issued 2,286 first instance decisions in the border procedure in 2022.
 Yet, only 462 of those were inadmissibility decisions and 74 were manifestly unfounded rejections.
-This means that the majority of decisions (1,750) exceed the scope of Article 95(1) of the Asylum Code and should not have been issued in that procedure.[53]
+This means that the majority of decisions (1,750) exceed the scope of Article 95(1) of the Asylum Code and should not have been issued in that procedure.[58]
+In 2023, the Asylum Service issued 3,454 inadmissible first instance decisions in the category “Inadmissible-Border procedure-Safe third country”.[59]
+At the same time, the second instance decisions referred as “Inadmissible-Border procedure-Safe third country” were 1,237.
+It is also indicating separately that the second instance decisions in the category “Inadmissible-Border procedure-Safe third country AL” regarding Albania, were 25 while the second instance decisions in the category “Inadmissible-Border procedure-Safe third country NM” regarding North Makedonia were 57.

 Decisions under the fast-track border procedure [article 90(3)] and JMD 42799/2021

-While the JMD 42799/2021 was in force from 7 June to 31 December 2021, a total of 2,000 decisions by the Committees of the Appeals Authority were issued under the fast-track border procedure [article 90(3) IPA] regarding the five main nationalities (Syria, Afghanistan, Somalia, Pakistan and Bangladesh).
-Out of the 2,000 decisions under the safe third country concept, 1,635 considered the applications “inadmissible”, (Syria: 542, Afghanistan: 417, Bangladesh: 126, Pakistan: 498 and Somalia: 52).[54]
+While JMD 42799/2021 was in force from 7 June to 31 December 2021, a total of 2,000 decisions by the Committees of the Appeals Authority were issued under the fast-track border procedure [article 90(3) IPA] regarding the five main nationalities (Syria, Afghanistan, Somalia, Pakistan and Bangladesh).
+Out of the 2,000 decisions under the safe third country concept, 1,635 considered the applications “inadmissible”, (Syria: 542, Afghanistan: 417, Bangladesh: 126, Pakistan: 498 and Somalia: 52).[60]
 The number of applications deemed admissible under the JMD by the Appeals Committees was 216, and the number of appeals pending by the end of the year reached 1,601.
-Similarly to previous years, it is worth noting that the statistics provided by the Ministry of Migration and Asylum continue to show inconsistencies.[55]
+Similarly to previous years, it is worth noting that the statistics provided by the Ministry of Migration and Asylum continue to show inconsistencies.[61]
+Relative data for 2023 have not been provided by the MoMA, even though GCR has requested it on a yearly basis.
+Instead, following the latest such request sent by GCR in January 2024, the MoMA replied by referring GCR to the Ministry’s website “and in particular at the link https://migration.gov.gr/statistika/ [where] the monthly newsletters are published, alongside relevant annexes, which include summary and detailed statistical data on the work of the First Reception Service, the Asylum Service and the Appeals Authority […]”[62].
+Yet a closer look at the public sources referred by the MoMA highlights the specific data is not available.

 Decisions under the JMD 42799/2021

-To the knowledge of GCR, there have been certain appeals of Syrians and Afghans which have been considered as admissible at second instance.[61].
-For example, in a case of a Syrian single man, his subsequent application was deemed admissible, as, the fact that a long period of time has elapsed since the rejection of his application as inadmissible, during which his readmission to Türkiye has not been completed, was considered to be a new and substantial element.
-Furthermore, the Appeals Committee took into consideration the information available, pursuant to which there is no imminent change in Türkiye’s position and it therefore decided that it must be accepted that the relevant application cannot be dismissed as inadmissible.[62]
+To GCR’s knowledge there have been certain appeals of Syrians and Afghans which have been considered as admissible at second instance.[69]
+For example, the subsequent application lodged by a Syrian single man was deemed admissible because the long period of time which elapsed since the rejection of his first application as inadmissible, during which his readmission to Türkiye has not been completed, was considered to be a new and substantial element.
+Furthermore, the Appeals Committee took into consideration the information available, pursuant to which there is no imminent change in Türkiye’s position and it therefore decided that it must be accepted that the relevant application cannot be dismissed as inadmissible.[70]

 Connection criteria